Skip to main content

 You can attach your leaf design to the wooden crate using any adhesive.
 To ensure that it sits flat, add the leaf higher up on the crate.

-Step 6: Attaching wooden letters to house plaque
+Step 6: Attaching wooden letters to the house plaque

 Take the wooden house set aside earlier and add wooden letters.
 I added "Hello Fall" to my plaque using Loctite adhesive.

-Step 7: Adding wooden house plaque into the wooden crate
+Step 7: Adding a wooden house plaque to the wooden crate

 Put your wooden house plaque inside the crate without permanently attaching it, allowing you to easily switch to a different fall theme when desired.